 WASTING AWAY: Four states’ failure to manage gas and oil field waste from the Marcellus and Utica Shale

-New York doesn’t require operators to conduct chemical testing of drill cuttings left behind at well sites or verify that they are “uncontaminated” according to the law.
+Ohio doesn’t require operators to conduct chemical testing of drill cuttings disposed of at well sites or verify that they are “uncontaminated” according to the law.
 State agencies only recommend that landfills obtain documentation from operators about the content of waste.

 No public information is available on the number, location, or use of pits and impoundments.
 Ohio doesn’t have specific requirements for the construction and use of pits and impoundments.
 Draft changes to related regulations only request that operators use “sound engineering design and construction, and commonly accepted industry practices.”

 In 2014, ODNR issued authorizations for 23 waste facilities to process oil and gas field waste using “Chief’s Orders” that circumvent public notification requirements and local government review.
 Even though companies in Ohio are pursuing projects to repurpose drill cuttings and other waste, Ohio doesn’t have any regulations on the “beneficial use” of oil and gas field waste.

 Operators are prohibited from disposing of Technologically Enhanced Naturally Occurring Radioactive Material (TENORM) waste at well sites and disposal facilities have limits on concentrations of radioactive elements.
 But such rules don’t apply to drill cuttings or brine, which can go into landfills with no testing because ODNR defines as them as Naturally Occurring Radioactive Material (NORM).
 This distinction makes disposal easier for operators but creates environmental risks.
 Nor does Ohio require radiation detectors at solid waste facilities.